Creating A Physical PlannerJanuary 28, 2019 February 8, 2019 -

 As you can see, each of those major areas could be a post in and of itself, but since we’re not here to give you general business advice, we’re going to leave that for now.

 The most important take away from this entire process (which has been invaluable and I’m glad we did things the way we did them), was that we now have an amazing product.
-We’ve received massive market validation that this is something people want, now we just need to get it in front of as many people as possible.Either way, we're thrilled we took the leap and created this physical planner.
-We're committed to getting people out of their own way when it comes to creating successful content marketing plans that drive traffic and sales. @creatorsplannerClick To Tweet
+We’ve received massive market validation that this is something people want, now we just need to get it in front of as many people as possible.[click_to_tweet tweet=”Either way, we’re thrilled we took the leap and created this physical planner.
+We’re committed to getting people out of their own way when it comes to creating successful content marketing plans that drive traffic and sales. @creatorsplanner” quote=”Either way, we’re thrilled we took the leap and created this physical planner.
+We’re committed to getting people out of their own way when it comes to creating successful content marketing plans that drive traffic and sales. @creatorsplanner” theme=”style1″]

 We’ve already got plans for supporting products, but we’re keeping those on lockdown and won’t be touching them until we’ve got the initial print-run done and our first set of pre-sale orders have been fulfilled.